dram/trealla/README.md

 its static rules and dynamic assertions.
 It also represents a unit of locking for updates.

-	:-module(+Module,[Functor/Arity,...]).	% Specify public list
+	:-module(+Module,+PublicList).			% Specify public list
 	:-module(+Module).
-	:-export([Functor/Arity,...]).			% Specify public list
+	:-export(+PublicList).					% Specify public list

 The *module* directive can specify a list of exported public predicates, or they can be specified with the dedicated *export* directive.
+The public list elements take the form Functor/Arity.

-The *module* directive will also look for a NAME.conf JSON file in the current directory where 'NAME' is the module Name.
-This config file defines name/value pairs in the module namespace.
-Also:
+The *module* directive will also look for a NAME.conf JSON file in the current directory where 'NAME' is the module name.
+This config file defines name/value pairs in the module namespace that will override any explicit defines (that can set default values) thus:

 	:-define(Name,Value).

-defines a name/value pair in the module namespace, but will not overwrite an existing value.
+defines a name/value pair in the module namespace.

 	?Name